rapyuta-robotics/rapyuta-io-docs/hugo/content/developer-guide/create-software-packages/ros-support.md

 {{% /notice %}}

 ## Ros Bag Job
-A rosbag is a file format in ROS for storing ROS topic message data.
+A ROS bag is a file format in ROS for storing ROS topic message data.
 The rapyuta.io platform allows you to record the ROS messages (ros topics) for ROS enabled components deployed on the cloud.
 You can stop the recording and download the stored data for further analysis and troubleshooting.
 You must define the topics that you want to record while configuring the components in a package, or during deployment.
 If you have defined any ROS bag job during package creation or deployment, you can also add new ROS bag jobs for the same component after deployment.

 {{% notice note %}}
 Rosbag is not supported on the components that are deployed on the device.</br>